 The PPP was originally enacted in the Coronavirus Aid, Relief, and Economic Security (CARES) Act (P.L.
-116-136) to provide forgivable loans (under certain conditions) to small businesses suffering economic disruptions related to the COVID-19 pandemic.
+116-136) to provide forgivable loans to certain small businesses suffering economic disruptions related to the COVID-19 pandemic.
 Loan proceeds are to be used largely for payroll, along with rent, utilities, and certain other expenses.

 The program was most recently extended - through March 31, 2021 - in the Consolidated Appropriations Act, 2021 (P.L.
-116-260), the omnibus tax-and-spending legislation that was signed into law on December 27 of last year.
-The omnibus package also enhanced the PPP by, among other things, clarifying that forgiven debt is excludable from gross income and that the exclusion will not result in a denial of business deductions, a reduction of tax attributes, or a denial of an increase in tax basis; allowing certain hardest-hit small businesses to receive a second forgivable loan; and expanding the list of forgivable expenses.
-It also provides that employers who receive Paycheck Protection Program loans may still qualify for the CARES Act's employee retention tax credit with respect to wages that are not paid for with forgiven PPP proceeds.
+116-260), the omnibus tax-and-spending package that was signed into law on December 27 of last year.
+The omnibus package also enhanced the PPP by, among other things, clarifying that forgiven debt is excludable from gross income and that the exclusion will not result in a denial of business deductions, a reduction of tax attributes, or a denial of increase in tax basis; allowing certain hardest-hit small businesses to receive a second forgivable loan; expanding the list of forgivable expenses; and providing that employers who receive PPP loans may still qualify for the CARES Act's employee retention tax credit with respect to wages that are not paid for with forgiven PPP proceeds.
 (For additional details, see Tax News & Views, Vol. 21, No. 55, Dec.
 21, 2020.)